andrewthauer/dotfiles/README.md

 ### Other Secrets

-Any file located in the `secrets` directory should not be committed to source control or since it contains secret information or is specific to the local environment.
+Any file located in the `secrets` directory should not be committed to source control since it contains secret information or is specific to the local environment.
 Any `.symlink` file will be automatically linked to the home directory when `setup` is run.

 *Make sure you re-run `./setup` to setup any new symlinks*